gruntjs/grunt-docs/Grunt-0.4-release-checklist.md

 ## grunt
 * bump version to 0.4.0
-* npm publish BUT NOT AS "latest" initially
+* npm publish BUT NOT AS "latest" initially: `npm publish --tag beta`
 * update gruntplugin devDependencies (after gruntplugins are published)

 ## grunt-cli